-Open fires (inside or outside) are prohibited anywhere on campus or College property, including fire pits, woods, and fields unless prior written approval is granted by the director of campus police and the town fire department.
+Open fires (inside or outside) are prohibited anywhere on campus or College property, including fire pits, woods, and fields unless prior written approval is granted by the director of campus safety and the town fire department.
 Please contact the greenwich/enfield area coordinator for safety information and expectations for registering to use the enfield fire pit at 413.559.5314.

 Use of grills (charcoal and gas) is not permitted inside, on balconies, or exterior stairwells.
 Charcoal and gas barbecues are permitted on the grounds, but must take place at least 25 feet (7.62 meters) from buildings.
 Propane gas containers must be stored outside, at least 3 feet (0.915 meters) away from building openings such as doors, windows, dryer vents and air intakes.
 Barbecue grills must not be left unattended and must be totally extinguished before leaving.
 The College may confiscate any barbecue grill that is used inappropriately and any container of propane gas or other flammable liquid without notice.

 Other open burning, including sage and other cleansing rituals, are not permitted in residence halls without the explicit written permission of the dean of students.